About the Show

 "Carmina Burana" will be a breathtaking fusion of dance and circus arts, transforming the iconic 20th-century musical masterpiece into a fully captivating experience.
 Audiences will witness Carl Orff’s "Carmina Burana" brought to life through poetic, electrifying scenes of passion and emotional transcendence.

-- Invitation to the post-show reception with lead performers and the artistic team
+- Invitation to the post-show reception with lead performers and the artistic team for matinee show ticket holders

-- 2 Beer/Wine/Champagne tickets
+- 2 Beer/Wine tickets

 - Commemorative gift

-- Exclusive behind the scenes emails about the creative process.
+- Exclusive behind-the-scenes emails about the creative process.

-- 1 Beer/Wine/Champagne ticket
+- 1 Beer/Wine ticket

 - Commemorative gift

-- Exclusive behind the scenes emails about the creative process.
+- Exclusive behind-the-scenes emails about the creative process.

 Artistic Leadership Team